Can YOU Handle Sichuan Wonton Soup? Recipe (红油抄手)

 Shred the zucchini by using the largest holes on your grater.
 Season with 1/2 tsp of salt and rub for a minute.

-To wrap the wonton, put some filling in the middle of the wrapper.
+- To wrap the wonton, put some filling in the middle of the wrapper.
 Dip some water with your finger and wet half of the wrapper.
 Fold it in half.
 Pack it tight.
 Be sure to push out all the air.
 Make a small curve in the middle so it is easy to fold.
 Then you glue the two sides and pinch them together.
-There is a special name for this shape of wonton, called yuan bao – it is a type of shoe-shaped gold ingot, which represents wealth and treasure in Chinese culture.

-Before we cook them, we need to make the spicy flavor base which is what builds the reputation of this recipe.
-In a bowl, add the following ingredients: 2 cloves of garlic, press them through a garlic presser; 1/2 tsp of sugar, 2 tsp of soy sauce, 2 tsp of oyster sauce, 2 tsp of Chinese black vinegar, some Sichuan peppercorn powder to taste, and 1-5 tbsp of hot chili oil.
+- Before we cook them, we need to make the spicy flavor base.
+In a bowl, add the following ingredients: 2 cloves of garlic, press them through a garlic presser; 1/2 tsp of sugar, 2 tsp of soy sauce, 2 tsp of oyster sauce, 2 tsp of Chinese black vinegar, some Sichuan peppercorn powder to taste, and 1-5 tbsp of hot chili oil depending on your taste.

-Turn off the heat.
-Scoop out about 1/2 cup of the broth and pour it into the serving bowl.
-Follow up with how ever many pieces of wonton that you want.
+- Turn off the heat.
+Scoop out about 1/2 cup of the broth and pour it into the flavor base.
+Follow up with however many pieces of wonton that you want.

-Sprinkle some diced scallion and cilantro on the top.
-(Sprinkle some diced cilantro and scallion on the top) Now you are ready to enjoy this mouthwatering Sichuan Chao Shou.
+- Sprinkle some diced scallion and cilantro on the top.
+Now you are ready to enjoy this mouthwatering Sichuan Chao Shou.
 The filling is tender and juicy, and the chili oil is fiercely spicy, numbing, and super aromatic.
-I am sweaty already with just a few wontons but it is hard to stop eating…
+I am sweaty already with just a few wontons but it is hard to stop eating...